 13. The village of Bolsena on Lake Bolsena

-This town is for the sea lovers, and all the travelers that need to add a coastal town to their itinerary to be happy.
-The fortified village of Cerveteri is located 44 km from Rome’s historical center and can be your getaway to discover some of the most beautiful beaches near Rome.
-The perfect period to visit Cerveteri is April to October.
+This town is for the sea lovers and all the travelers that need to add a coastal town to their itinerary to be happy.
+The fortified village of Cerveteri lies 44 km from Rome’s historical center and can be your getaway to discover some of the most beautiful beaches near Rome.
+The perfect period to visit Cerveteri is from April to October.
 The region is popular for wine and oil, and you can taste most of the local products during the summer festivals.
-The visit to Cerveteri won’t be complete if you don’t take a stroll inside the incredible Etruscan necropolis or reach the beach to enjoy a romantic sunset on the Tyrrhenian Sea.
+The visit to Cerveteri won’t be complete if you don’t take a stroll inside the incredible Etruscan necropolis, which is the biggest necropolis in Europe.
+From that area, were unhearted most of the artifacts that allowed us to learn about the Etruscan civilization and Etruscan art.

-Hope you’ll put to good use this inspiration for planning your trip to the incredible, quaint towns near Rome in the Tuscia region!
+Hope you’ll put to good use this inspiration for planning your trip to the incredible, quaint towns near Rome in Tuscia, Italy!